minio/docs/source/includes/container/common-minio-kes.rst

 .. start-kes-configuration-minio-desc

 Create the MinIO Environment file at  ``~/minio-kes-vault/config/minio``.
-See the tutorial for :ref:`minio-snsd`  for complete descriptions of a base MinIO environment file.
+See the tutorial for :ref:`minio-snsd`  for more detailed descriptions of a base MinIO environment file.

 This command assumes the ``minio-kes.cert``, ``minio-kes.key``, and ``kes-server.cert`` certificates are accessible at the specified location: